kdis-lab/G3P-kEMLC/README.md

 # AG3P-kEMLC: Auto-adaptive G3P algorithm to build Ensembles of Multi-Label Classifiers

 AG3P-kEMLC is an auto-adaptive Grammar-Guided Genetic Programming (G3P) algorithm designed to build Ensembles of Multi-Label Classifiers (EMLCs) in a tree-shape.
-The method auto-adapts some of the parameters of the G3P algorithm (such as the crossover and mutation probabilities) in order to reduce the selection of hyperparameters and to adapt to each specific case, as well as it has a stop condition based on the fitness of the best individual to avoid a high runtime and to avoid overfitting.
+The method auto-adapts some of the parameters of the G3P algorithm (such as the crossover and mutation probabilities) in order to reduce the selection of hyperparameters and to adapt to each specific case.
+Besides, it has a stop condition based on the non-improvement in fitness of the best individual to avoid a high runtime and to prevent overfitting.
 Given the use of G3P, a tree-shaped ensemble is obtained, where at each node of the tree the prediction of children nodes are combined, and the leaves are the base multi-label classifiers.
 Each of the base classifiers is focused on a subset of the labels of size _k_ (a.k.a. _k_-labelset).
 Unlike in other EMLCs, G3P-kEMLC is able to deal with base classifiers focused on _k_-labelsets of different size.
 Three different options to select the size of the _k_-labelsets are provided: 1) fixed value of _k_; 2) variable value of _k_ between _kMin_ and _kMax_, where all values have the same probability; and 3) variable value of _k_ between _kMin_ and _kMax_, where smaller _k_ values have more probability to be selected than higher values.
 More information about this algorithm will be provided soon.

 In this repository we provide the code of AG3P-kEMLC, distributed under the GPLv3 License.
 AG3P-kEMLC has been implemented using JCLEC [[Ven08]](#Ven08), Mulan [[Tso11]](#Tso11), and Weka [[Hal09]](#Hal09) libraries.
 Besides, the latest release [(v 3.0)](https://github.com/kdis-lab/G3P-kEMLC/releases/tag/v3.0) provides the executable jar to execute AG3P-kEMLC.
-The code and executable of a previous version, presented in IEEE-CEC [Moy20]](#Moy20) is available in the [(v 2.0 release)](https://github.com/kdis-lab/G3P-kEMLC/releases/tag/v2.0).
+The code and executable of a previous version, presented in IEEE-CEC [Moy20](#Moy20) is available in the [v 2.0 release](https://github.com/kdis-lab/G3P-kEMLC/releases/tag/v2.0).

-To execute AG3P-kEMLC, the following command have to be executed:
+To execute AG3P-kEMLC, the following command should be executed:
 ```sh
 java -jar AG3P-kEMLC.jar configFile.xml
 ```